OfficeDev/office-js-docs-pr/docs/design/accessibility-guidelines.md

 - Provide a way for users to adjust or mute all audio sources.
 - Provide a way for users to turn on captions or audio description with audio sources.
 - Provide alternatives to sound as a means to alert users, such as visual cues or vibrations.

+## Use accessibility verification tools

+Use accessibility verification and testing tools like [Accessibility Insights](https://accessibilityinsights.io/) on your add-in to catch and resolve issues before you ship.
+You should also periodically run the tools to keep up with changes to the international accessibility guidelines.

 ## See also